 Teeth grinding and TMJ are the most common causes of dental headaches.
-They cause your jaw muscles to become tight and your jaw to be clenched.
+They can make you clench your jaw and your jaw muscles to become tight.
 These symptoms cause tension in the jaw and frequent headaches.

 How long do headaches last after dental work?

-It is not uncommon for patients to have a headache after dental work is performed, specifically tooth extractions.
+It is not uncommon for patients to have a headache after dental work, specifically tooth extractions.
 Most patients report that this goes away after a few days once the area begins to heal.
 It really depends on what procedure you received, and the extent of work done.

 Are headaches normal after dental implants?

 Some patients may experience headaches after dental implants.
 It is not common but it is not unheard of.
 If you are experiencing headaches for an extended time after implants are placed, contact your dentist for a followup to be sure nothing is infected.

 If you have been suffering from frequent headaches or experience jaw pain and tension, schedule an appointment with Dr. Furgurson or Dr. White in our Durham area dentist office.
 Your dentist will evaluate all aspects of your occlusal system and discuss your overall health and lifestyle habits in order to find the root cause of your pain.
 Contact us at 919.736.6175 or request an appointment online.